mcnutty26/pizza-get/README.md

 * Admin interface for order management

 v2 features (pending):
-* Ability to change between live and test API keys on the control panel
+* Added ability to change between live and test API keys on the control panel
-* Fixed a bug where invalid post params weren't caught
-* Added extra discount options
+* Added extra discount options, including pizza only discounts
-* Made the generic error message on order.php more appropriate
+* Added support for ordering sides
+* Changed database.php interactions to use prepared statements
+* Tidied up the conrol panel with a running total and breaks every £250 (web order limit)

 Planned features:
 * Support for half and half pizzas
 * Support for choose your own pizzas
-* Support for other pizza vendors
-* Swap database.php interactions to prepared statements
-* Add total to control panel
-* Remove unused form elements from order.php
-* test mode indicator for index.php
-* improve the index page when orders are off
-* Support for ordering sides
-* Add a break row to the control panel every £250 (dominoes order limit)